-In this article we will introduce a toolkit, here referred to as VASPKIT which is developed for providing a powerful and user-friendly input/output environment tool to perform initial setup for calculations and post-processing analysis to derive various material properties from the raw calculated data using VASP code.
-It is capable of calculating elastic, electronic, optical and catalytic properties including equation of state, elastic constants, effective mass of carriers, fermi surfaces, band structure unfolding for supercell models, linear optical coefficients, joint density of states, transition dipole moment, wave functions plots in real space, thermo energy correction, $d$-band center, and etc. In addition, it also provides the command line mode which allows to perform high-throughput calculations.
-For example, we recently performed high-throughput calculations to screen hundreds of two-dimensional (2D) semiconductors from near 1000 monolayers using this code together with VASP program and bash scripts.\cite{Wang2018a} The VASPKIT continues to be under development, with growing functionality, currently only supports VASP, however, it easy to extend it to working directly with files from other electronic structure packages.
-This program is written in Fortran 90 programming language and can run on UNIX, Linux, MacOS, and Microsoft Windows platforms.
+In this article we will introduce a toolkit, here referred to as VASPKIT which is developed for providing a powerful and user-friendly integrated input/output environment tool to perform initial setup for calculations and post-processing analysis to derive various material properties from the raw data calculated using the VASP code.
+It is capable of calculating the elastic, electronic, optical and catalytic properties including equation of state, elastic constants, carrier effective masses, fermi surfaces, band structure unfolding for supercell models, linear optical coefficients, joint density of states, transition dipole moment, wave functions plots in real space, thermo energy correction, and etc. In addition, it also allows the users to perform high-throughput calculations with low barriers to entry.
+For example, we recently performed high-throughput calculations to screen hundreds of two-dimensional (2D) semiconductors from near 1000 monolayers using this program together with VASP \cite{Wang2018}.
+The VASPKIT remains in development, with growing functionality, and is ready to be extended to work directly with outputs from other electronic structure packages.

-The rest of this paper is organized as follows: In Section 2 we will briefly describes the workflow and basic features of the pre-processing module implemented in VASPKIT.
-Then in Section 3 we present the computational algorithms and some examples illustrating the capabilities of post-processing module in the VASPKIT code.
-Finally, our conclusions and outlook are presented in Section 4.
+The rest of this paper is organized as follows: In Section 2 the workflow and basic features of the pre-processing module as implemented into VASPKIT are described.
+Section 3 presents the computational algorithms and some examples illustrating the capabilities of post-processing module in the VASPKIT code.
+Finally, a short summary is given in Summary.